sujaygarlanka/567-final-project/README.md

 To run the agent for this environemnt, simply run  [run_agent.py](./code/flappy_bird/run_agent.py)

 ### Note:
-To run the agent, you must have a python 3 version before 3.9 and the versions of the follow in your environment:
+To run the agent, you must have a python 3 version before 3.9 and install the following in your environment:

 ```
+flappy-bird-gym
 setuptools==65.5.0
 wheel==0.38.4
 ```

 These requirements are necessary to install the following flappy bird [environment](https://github.com/Talendar/flappy-bird-gym).
 Tried making it compatible with the more modern flappy bird gymnasium [environment](https://github.com/markub3327/flappy-bird-gymnasium/tree/main), but this seems to have issues with its state information.
+Because of this, running the evironment to test the agent works on everything except ARM macs.

+### Flappy Bird (RGB)

+Agent is attempted to be trained to play Flappy Bird using just RGB images.
+The training code for this can be found [here](./code/flappy_bird/flappy_bird_rgb.ipynb).
+The issues encountered is training is very slow and the loss is exploding.
+Input is appropriately preprocessed and normalized between 0 and 1 and L2 regularization is applied.
+Additional tuning needs to be done, including possibly gradient clipping.
+Also, trying to run this on a GPU by using cupy as a drop in replacement for numpy may have some speed ups.
+Overall, the convolutional layers work as well as the training loop.
+Tests for the layers can be found in the `tests` folder and the training loop worked on training the non RGB agent.